 When advertising works it can influence conversations in pubs and playgrounds (we’re looking at you Compare the Market with your Meerkat campaign) and it can get records to number one in the chart (see any Levi’s advert from the 90s including the godawful Spaceman by Babylon Zoo).
 But even global brands don’t always get it right and the wave of controversy they can create is sometimes astonishing.

-So, if you’re ready for a laugh and a trip down memory lane, we’ll begin by showcasing some truly shocking adverts and remind you that even the most creative and intelligent marketing and creative brains can sometimes get it drastically wrong.
+So, if you’re ready for a laugh and a trip down memory lane, we’ll begin by showcasing some truly shocking adverts and remind you that even the most creative and intelligent marketing brains can sometimes get it drastically wrong.

 Pepsi’s infamous ‘Live for Now’ advert starring Kendal Jenner